orbbec/OrbbecSDK-K4A-Wrapper/README.md

 ## Introduction

-**Wrapper** is contain the K4A wrapper for Orbbec SDK.
-It's mean that user can use this library to develop the application with K4A API, but use to access the Orbbec camera.
-Also user can use this library to replace native K4A library in your application to access the Orbbec camera without any code change.
+This repository contains the K4A wrapper for Orbbec SDK, allowing users to develop applications using the K4A API and access Orbbec cameras.
+Additionally, users can replace the native K4A library in their application with this library without any code changes.

 **What we did?**